Can having a spouse help protect you from this disease?

 So rather than thinking of it as nagging, spouses should consider these persistent prods love nudges instead.

-“Married people keep each other’s hearts healthier by encouraging them to maintain a healthier lifestyle, to see their doctor or to go to the emergency department promptly,” says Dr. Sunil Kadakia, and Advocate Medical Group cardiologist at Advocate Good Shepherd Hospital in Barrington, Ill.
+“Married people keep each other’s hearts healthier by encouraging them to maintain a healthier lifestyle, to see their doctor or to go to the emergency department promptly,” says Dr. Sunil Kadakia, an Advocate Medical Group cardiologist at Advocate Good Shepherd Hospital in Barrington, Ill.

 The authors also speculated on another practical factor: If both marital partners work, they may simply have access to better health care.